chill117/sequel/readme.md

 			not_in: [8, 9, 10]// Where 'other_value' is NOT equal to any of the values in the array.
 		}
 	},
+	group: 'id',// Group the results by the 'id' field.
 	debug: true// When TRUE, debugging information will be printed to the console.
 }
 ```